 Preference should be given to methods that selectively control pests while not harming plants or beneficial insects.
 My first choice in insect control is to pick and smash the insects.
 It is 100% effective with no damage to the environment or to beneficial insects.
 But it is impractical for large plants or large numbers of insects.
 My first choice in disease control is to keep the leaves dry by applying water to the soil instead of the leaves, and by avoiding watering in the evening since plants will often stay wet until morning.
 This prevents diseases since most diseases need a film of water on the leaf in order to infect the plant.

 For large numbers of plants or insects, sprays may be the only practical control.
 It is very important to read and follow the instructions.
-The label will list which pests it controls, which plants it is approved for and how to mix and apply it.
+The label will list which pests it controls, which places and plants it is approved for and how to mix and apply it.
 Millions of dollars are spent in testing each product for each pest on each plant on the label to determine safety and effectiveness.
 Several times I have heard of someone who has severely damaged his plants by using the wrong product, so read the label carefully.

 Many people have the idea that organic pesticides are safer than synthetic pesticides.
 This is not true.
 Toxicology testing shows that they are comparably poisonous.
 Organic pesticides usually break down quicker so they do not build up in the environment, but they also have to be applied more often.

 Some people think that home remedies are safer than commercial pesticides.
 Apparently they are lulled into complacency because the products are familiar.
 But some of the home remedies I have seen are many times more toxic than commercial products, and there is not the extensive testing to back up the claims.

 Follow up to see if the pest control was effective or more treatment is needed.
 It may be that the pest was misidentified.
 Sometimes two pests will be present at one time so additional treatment is needed.